 Could someone you know have diabetes and not even know it?
 It may seem surprising, but it's entirely possible.
 Even more likely is that a person may have prediabetes, but not have any idea his or her body is experiencing physiologic stress.
 The vast majority of people living with prediabetes do not know they have it.
 Prediabetes is the calm before the storm – and it may be halted if lifestyle changes happen quickly.

-What Is Prediabetes, Anyway?
+What Is prediabetes, anyway?

 Prediabetes, also called impaired glucose tolerance, is a health condition with no symptoms.
 It occurs when blood glucose levels are higher than normal yet still too low to qualify for a diabetes diagnosis (see below).
 If that sounds like a mild or benign condition, think again.
 While we've long-known the serious health consequences of diabetes-increased risk for blindness, heart attack, stroke, and amputation among them – having prediabetes is almost always present before a person develops type 2 diabetes-and all the complications that come with it.
 With some 79 million American adults estimated as living with prediabetes, there's serious cause for concern.

 But there's also some encouraging news.
 If you or someone you know has been diagnosed with prediabetes, the onset of full-blown type 2 diabetes – and its host of potential side effects – can be delayed or prevented.
-A major research study led by the National Institutes of Health showed that making modest behavior changes, such as improving food choices and increasing physical activity, helped participants lose weight reducing their risk of developing type 2 diabetes by 58% in people with diagnosed prediabetes.1 Many factors increase your risk for prediabetes and type 2 diabetes.
+A major research study led by the National Institutes of Health showed that making modest behavior changes, such as improving food choices, losing weight and increasing physical activity, helped participants lose weight reducing their risk of developing type 2 diabetes by 58% in people with diagnosed prediabetes.
+Many factors increase your risk for prediabetes and type 2 diabetes.
 To find out more about your risk, see what characteristics in this list apply to you:

 - 45 years or older

-- a parent or a sibling has diabetes
+- A parent or a sibling has diabetes

-- family background is African American, Hispanic/Latino, American Indian, Asian American, or Pacific Islander
+- Family background is African American, Hispanic/Latino, American Indian, Asian American, or Pacific Islander

-- had diabetes when pregnant (gestational diabetes), or gave birth to a baby weighing 9 pounds or more
+- Had diabetes when pregnant (gestational diabetes), or gave birth to a baby weighing 9 pounds or more

-Subtle Symptoms of Diabetes
+Subtle symptoms of diabetes